ThomG1/grime-song-generator/README.md

 ### Media

 - All images used throughout the website are owned by https://github.com/ThomG1.
 - All sounds and music used throughout the website are owned by https://github.com/ThomG1.
-(Names used during the credit section are used for the purpose of making the site appear real )
+(Names used during the credit section are used for the purpose of giving the application a real world feel)

 ### Acknowledgements